Jeanne-Marie Sens: Biography

 and the many records she aimed at a child audience tend to confirm this.

-A song from an album of children's songs, Chansons pour de vrai, Volume 2 (1977) brought her the greatest popular success: Tant et tant de temps (So many times), with music composed by Jean-Pierre Castelain.
+A song from an album of children's songs, Chansons pour de vrai, Volume 2 (1977), brought her the most significant popular success: Tant et tant de temps (So many times), with music composed by Jean-Pierre Castelain.

-From then on she worked almost exclusively with this composer.
+From then on, she worked almost exclusively with this composer.

-Despite their successful and talented association, however, her popularity began to decline.
+Despite their successful and talented association, however, her popularity declined.

-In 1981, she signed a plea for acceptance of homosexuality, Il a la tête d’un poète, and incorporated the petition created that year by Jean-Pierre Castelain for the coming presidential elections, Je donnerai ma voix with a text by Maxime Piolot.
+In 1981, she signed a plea for acceptance of homosexuality, Il a la tête d’un poète, and she incorporated the petition created that year by Jean-Pierre Castelain for the coming presidential elections, Je donnerai ma voix with a text by Maxime Piolot.

-After that she ceased making albums.
+After that, she ceased making albums.

-Her last two 45s have the last beautiful works of the Sens-Castelain partnership: Au jardin un dimanche (1983), and Jalousie and Donne-moi ton sourire (1984).
+Her last two 45s have the last beautiful works of the Sens-Castelain partnership: Au jardin un dimanche (1983) and Jalousie and Donne-moi ton sourire (1984).

-In the early 1990s she and Hubert Tonka co-founded the Sens & Tonka publishing house.
+In the early 1990s, she and Hubert Tonka co-founded the Sens & Tonka publishing house.